shantoshdurai/fluxtube/README.md

 ## Notes

 - Without FFmpeg, downloads are limited to 720p muxed formats
-- With FFmpeg, full quality merging up to 4K is available
+- With FFmpeg, full quality merging up to 4K if available
 - Audio downloads are saved as WAV for Premiere Pro compatibility

 ---